Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 The Spanish work permit is closely linked to your residence status in Spain.
 In most cases, you must arrange a job before applying for a permit to move to Spain.

 Do you need a work visa in Spain?

 Moving to Spain as an EU/EEA or Switzerland is simple; you can live and work in Spain without restriction.

-Most non-EU citizens will need a work permit, although there are some exceptions, such as academics or scientists working on specific projects, or close relatives who are joining family members working in Spain for a year or more.
+Most non-EU citizens need a work permit.
+There are some exceptions, such as academics or close relatives who are joining family members working in Spain.

 Working in Spain as an employee

 Before you can get a work permit, you must first get a job.
 For information and advice on getting a job in Spain, see our guide to finding a job in Spain.

 After you have secured a job, your employer must request a work permit for you to legally work in Spain.
 This is granted if the job is a Shortage Occupation or if the vacancy was advertised and there were no other suitable candidates from the EU.
 After authorization, you can apply for a visa.

 Your employer submits an application for a work permit to the provincial office of the Ministry of Labor (Delegación Provincial del Ministerio de Trabajo e Inmigración) on your behalf.